 It is crucial to acknowledge that many families simply don’t have the time or expertise to build this big-picture understanding without some outside assistance.
 At Ivy Scholars, we have a depth of experience guiding students through both pursuing their passions through extracurriculars, and in crafting the best possible college applications.

 If you want information about how we can help you and your student, or have questions about your specific homeschooling or college application journey, schedule a free consultation with us.
-We’re always happy to hear from you.
+We’ve helped many homeschooled students get into college, and are always happy to hear from you.